Zach Smith (American football): Tulsa

 Smith ultimately transferred to the University of Tulsa.
 He sat out the 2018 season per NCAA transfer rules.
 Smith was named the Golden Hurricane's starting quarterback going into the 2019 season and completed 57.3 percent of his passes for 3,279 yards and 19 touchdowns.
 In his redshirt senior season, he started all nine games of Tulsa's COVID-19-shortened 2020 season and passed for 1,947 yards and 13 touchdowns.

 Statistics

 Professional career

-Smith went unselected in the 2021 NFL Draft.
+Smith went unselected in the 2021 NFL draft.
 He was invited to a tryout with the Buffalo Bills, but was not offered a contract.

-New Orleans Breakers

-Smith was selected in the 12th round of the 2022 USFL Draft by the New Orleans Breakers.
+Smith was selected in the 12th round of the 2022 USFL draft by the New Orleans Breakers.
 On February 26, 2023, Smith was released by the Breakers.